httpwg/http-extensions/draft-ietf-httpbis-http2-encryption.md

 * That response's payload, when parsed as JSON {{RFC7159}}, contains an object as the root.

-* The root object contains an "origins" member, whose value is a object.

-* One of the "origins" object's members has a name that is a case-insensitive character-for-character match for the origin in question, serialised into Unicode as per Section 6.1 of {{RFC6454}}.
+* The root object contains a member whose name is a case-insensitive character-for-character match for the origin in question, serialised into Unicode as per Section 6.1 of {{RFC6454}}, and whose value is an object (hereafter, the "origin object").

-This specification defines one additional, optional member of the root object, "commit" in
-{{commit}}.
-Unrecognised members MUST be ignored.

 # IANA Considerations